top of page

 Damaging Objects

-• Bludgeoning damage works well for smashing things but not for cutting through rope or leather.
+• A mace is good for smashing things but not for cutting through rope or leather.

 • Paper or cloth objects might be vulnerable to fire and lightning damage.